codekitchen/dinghy/README.md

 ## optional HTTP proxy

-Dinghy will optionally run a HTTP proxy inside a docker container in the VM, giving you easy access to web apps running in other containers.
+Dinghy will run a HTTP proxy inside a docker container in the VM, giving you easy access to web apps running in other containers.
 This uses the excellent [nginx-proxy](https://github.com/jwilder/nginx-proxy) docker tool.

-To enable the proxy, run dinghy up with the --proxy option:
+The proxy will take a few moments to download the first time you launch the VM.

-    $ dinghy up --proxy
+To disable the proxy, run dinghy up with the --no-proxy option:

-This might take a few minutes the first time, to download the container image.
+    $ dinghy up --no-proxy

 Any containers that you want proxied, make sure the `VIRTUAL_HOST` environment variable is set, either with the `-e` option to docker or